-- 171. An assessment should be made to what extent a fire may spread to the premises from a neighbouring building or structure and whether this could pose a risk to occupants.
-In some building configurations, such as a courtyard, the fire spread potential may be from one compartment in the building across an open space to another compartment of the same building.
+- 208. An assessment should be made to what extent a fire may spread to the premises from a neighbouring building or structure, including tented structures, and whether this could pose a risk to occupants.
 This is of particular relevance if any external wall cladding is of a combustible material.
-The results of the assessment should then be considered and appropriate fire safety measures put in place. - 172.
+The results of the assessment should then be considered and appropriate fire safety measures put in place. - 209.
 Technical Annexe 13.7 contains benchmarks against which existing provision can be compared.